YinJC/uk-tex-faq/FAQ-getnff.md

----
-layout: page
-title: Getting 'free' fonts not in your distribution
+# Getting 'free' fonts not in your distribution
----

 Some fonts are free to use, but may not be sold.
 This creates a dilemma for distributions: users may want the fonts, but since the